 Truth be told, she hadn't even realized that she had been searching for him until she found herself standing before his office desk.

-"Then why are you hanging around somewhere you know I can find you?"
+"Then why are you hanging around somewhere that you know I can find you?"

 She is about to internally applaud her 'comeback' when she sees him give her his haughty, 'thou are so stupid sometimes' look.